 A native of Mexico, Alejandro has a law degree from George Washington University Law School, an MS in Biological Sciences from Northern Illinois University and a BA in Environmental Sciences from the University of Virginia.

 Jack Roberts grew up in Eugene, where he graduated from Sheldon High School, the University of Oregon School of Journalism and the University of Oregon Law School.
 After ten years as an attorney in private practice, Jack was first appointed and then twice elected to the Lane County Board of Commissioners.
 In 1994, he was elected state labor commissioner, an office to which he was reelected in 1998.
-Most recently, Jack served as the Executive Director for Lane Metro Partnership.
-In this role, Jack provided the leadership necessary for economic development efforts throughout Lane County.
-Jack and his wife, Tammy, still live in Eugene with their three sons, John, Joe and Jake.
+From 2003 until 2013, Jack served as the Executive Director for Lane Metro Partnership, providing the leadership necessary for economic development efforts throughout Lane County.
+Appointed by the Governor in 2013, Jack currently serves as the Director of the Oregon State Lottery where he oversees the policies and governance of the Oregon Lottery.
+Jack and his wife, Tammy, live in Eugene with their three sons, John, Joe and Jake.